 A. The HIDA Personnel Committee Purpose and Function

-The HIDA Personnel Committee fulfills the rights of the faculty as provided in ACD 111 to make recommendations through the representative voting process on matters of the appointment, retention, and evaluation of faculty and academic professionals as a part of the promotion, tenure, and the post-tenure review processes.
+The HIDA Personnel Committee fulfills the rights of the faculty as provided in ACD 111 to make recommendations through the representative voting process on matters of the appointment, retention, and evaluation of faculty members and academic professionals as a part of the promotion, tenure, and the post-tenure review processes.
 The Personnel Committee also reviews and makes recommendations on faculty proposals for sabbatical leaves of absence.

 B. The HIDA Personnel Committee Membership